lmaydev/OpenConstructionSetOld/README.md

  - .Net 4.8

 ## Setup
-You must set the KenshiFolder property in the c# projects.
+You must set the KenshiFolder property in the projects.